Quotient gradings and the intrinsic fundamental group: Non-degenerate twisted group algebra grading classes and their quotients

 which occurs exactly when all the irreducible $\C^{\alpha}N$-modules are 1-dimensional, that is if and only if $N$ is abelian and the restriction of the cohomology class $[\alpha]$ to $N$ is trivial (see \cite[Lemma 1.2(i)]{Higgs88}).

 Notice that if $[\bigslant{\C^{\alpha}G}{N}]$ is an elementary grading then by~\eqref{GNdivN}, $|G|$ is a divisor of $|N|^2$.
 An extreme case is an elementary crossed product in which, by Lemma~\ref{alemma}, $|G|=|N|^2$.
-Using the notation \eqref{poset} we conclude \begin{corollary} Any elementary crossed product quotient grading class of a twisted grading class $\C^{\alpha}G$ of $M_n(\C)$ is a maximal elementary quotient grading class of this twisted grading class. \end{corollary}
+Using the notation \eqref{poset} we conclude \begin{corollary} Any elementary crossed product quotient grading class of a TGA grading class $\C^{\alpha}G$ of $M_n(\C)$ is a maximal elementary quotient grading class of this TGA grading class. \end{corollary}